c0d3s/RecommEngine/README.md

 By default, the Pearson algorithm is used, and only 3 results are returned.
 These  parameters can be defined explicitly when calling the method, by passing for example `num: 5` and/or `similarity: 'Euclidean'`.

+Practically speaking, this can be used as a means to recommend users to one another in a social network.

 To get users with the lowest similarity score: `RecommEngine.dissimilar_users(data: ...`

 ### Flipper

 RecommEngine also provides a handy means to 'flip' your data -- transposing items and users.
-This is most helpful when making generic item recommendations (for instance when a user is not logged in, or you do not have very much data for the logged-in user).
+This can be used for making generic item recommendations (for instance when a user is not logged in, or you do not have very much data for the logged-in user).
 This can also be handy when pushing direct marketing campaigns for specific items.
 Items are compared by similarity, and users are recommended for each items.
 It can lead to some interesting results.
 For example

 ```ruby
 RecommEngine.recs(data: RecommEngine.flip(books), subject: 'Crime and Punishment')